 These two major issues will need to be addressed during the budget year and may require midyear adjustments to the adopted budget and the implementation of additional balancing measures in the General Fund should they materialize.

-Prepared by: Kristie Thomas, Assistant Chief Financial Officer availability of funds: Edward Enriquez, Chief Financial Officer/Treasurer

-Certified as to

-Approved by: Moises Lopez, Deputy City Manager Approved as to form: Kristi J. Smith, Interim City Attorney
+Prepared by:Kristie Thomas, Assistant Chief Financial OfficerCertified as to availability of funds:Edward Enriquez, Chief Financial Officer/TreasurerApproved by:Moises Lopez, Deputy City ManagerApproved as to form:Kristi J. Smith, Interim City Attorney

 Attachments: